Tag-style exact-matching multiple strings when searching with Examine in Umbraco

 Further reading

-If you're doing something like the above example and need to generate a filter with all the possible values of organisers (or tags or whatever), it might be worth looking into faceting.
+If you're doing something like the above example and need to generate a filter with all the possible values of organisers (or tags or whatever), it might be worth looking into faceting (guide to faceting with Examine in Umbraco, Examine faceting documentation).

 As it happens, Jesper was grappling with the same issue recently, but came up with a different solution, which he also blogged about.